Taylor cone: Formation

-When a small volume of electrically conductive liquid is exposed to an electric field, the shape of liquid starts to deform from the shape caused by surface tension alone.
+When a small volume of electrically conductive liquid is exposed to an electric field, the shape of the liquid starts to deform from the shape caused by surface tension alone.
 The liquid becomes polarized and as the voltage is increased the effect of the electric field becomes more prominent.
 This causes an intense electric field surrounding the liquid droplet As this effect of the electric field begins to exert a similar magnitude of force on the droplet as the surface tension does, a cone shape begins to form with convex sides and a rounded tip.
 This approaches the shape of a cone with a whole angle (width) of 98.6°.
-When a certain threshold voltage has been reached the slightly rounded tip inverts and emits a jet of liquid.
+When a certain threshold voltage has been reached, the slightly rounded tip inverts and emits a jet of liquid.
 This is called a cone-jet and is the beginning of the electrospraying process in which ions may be transferred to the gas phase.
-It is generally found that in order to achieve a stable cone-jet a slightly higher than threshold voltage must be used.
-As the voltage is increased even more, other modes of droplet disintegration are found.
+It is generally found that, to achieve a stable cone-jet, a slightly higher-than-threshold voltage must be used.
+As the voltage is further increased, other modes of droplet disintegration are observed.
 The term Taylor cone can specifically refer to the theoretical limit of a perfect cone of exactly the predicted angle or generally refer to the approximately conical portion of a cone-jet after the electrospraying process has begun.

-Taylor cones can be stationary as cone-jets described previously, or transient which can form when droplets undergo Coulombic explosion.
+Taylor cones can be stationary as cone-jets described previously, or transient, which can form when droplets undergo coulombic explosion.

 Theory

 Sir Geoffrey Ingram Taylor in 1964 described this phenomenon, theoretically derived based on general assumptions that the requirements to form a perfect cone under such conditions required a semi-vertical angle of 49.3° (a whole angle of 98.6°) and demonstrated that the shape of such a cone approached the theoretical shape just before jet formation.
 This angle is known as the Taylor angle.
-This angle is more precisely $\pi-\theta _0\,$ where $\theta _0\,$ is the first zero of $P _{1/2} (\cos\theta _0)\,$ (the Legendre function of order 1/2).
+This angle is more precisely $\pi-\theta _0\,$ where $\theta _0\,$ is the first zero of $P _{1/2} (\cos\theta _0)\,$(the Legendre function of order 1/2).

-Taylor's derivation is based on two assumptions: (1) that the surface of the cone is an equipotential surface and (2) that the cone exists in a steady state equilibrium.
-To meet both of these criteria the electric field must have azimuthal symmetry and have $\sqrt{R}\,$ dependence to counter the surface tension to produce the cone.
+Taylor's derivation is based on two assumptions: (1) that the surface of the cone is an equipotential surface and (2) that the cone exists in a steady-state equilibrium.
+To meet both of these criteria, the electric field must have azimuthal symmetry and have $\sqrt{R}\,$ dependence to counter the surface tension to produce the cone.
 The solution to this problem is: